Harman0811/IPL_Data_Analysis/README.md

 The main goals of this project are:

-Perform exploratory data analysis (EDA) on IPL datasets
+* Perform exploratory data analysis (EDA) on IPL datasets.

-Clean and preprocess real-world sports data
+* Clean and preprocess real-world sports data.

-Analyze team and player performance
+* Analyze team and player performance.

-Visualize key statistics using Python
+* Visualize key statistics using Python.

-Develop a structured data analysis project suitable for a portfolio
+* Develop a structured data analysis project suitable for a portfolio.

 # Data sets used are :
 matches.csv